-Ask someone which Canadian university gets the most federal funding and they will probably say UofT.
-They would be right.
-But ask them which federal agency sends the most money to UofT and almost nobody guesses correctly.
-(Spoiler: it is not NSERC.
-Not even close.)
+Ask which Canadian university gets the most federal funding.
+The answer is UofT, at $1.67 billion.
+But ask which federal agency sends UofT the most money and the answer is not NSERC.

 We pulled 1,236,054 federal grant and contribution records from every department in the Government of Canada: NSERC, SSHRC, CIHR, NRC, ISED, NRCan, Indigenous Services, Canadian Heritage, Transport Canada, and dozens more.
 Then we ranked every university by how much they have received.

-The results are full of surprises.
 Toronto sits at $1.67 billion.
 UBC follows at $1.21 billion.
 McGill just crosses $1 billion.
-But the interesting part is not who is on top.
-It is where the money actually comes from.
+But the funding sources tell a different story.

 A note on scope: these are federal grants and contributions only, from the Government of Canada Transfer Payment Open Data.
 They do not include provincial funding, industry contracts, or institutional research income.
 Totals here will differ from all-source rankings like Research Infosource.